 According to Section 4.2 b of the Student Code of Conduct, in cases where an instructor finds that a student has committed any act of academic dishonesty, the instructor may in the exercise of his or her professional judgment impose an academic sanction as severe as giving the student a failing grade in the course.

-According to the Department of Computer Science and Engineering Academic Integrity Policy (adopted May 2018), when a CSCE instructor determines that the academic integrity policy of the department has been violated by a student they must levy consequences according to the following guidelines:
+According to the Department of Computer Science and Engineering Academic Integrity Policy (adopted May 2018), when a CSCE instructor determines that the academic integrity policy of the department has been violated by a student they should consider the following guidelines when imposing consequences:

 1) For a first offense where the student actions were isolated and/or they are remorseful, they will receive no credit for the assignment in question.